samuel-bohman/my-personal-website/content/project/2017-09-17-getting-started-with-julia.md

 +++

-# Introduction
+## Introduction

 [Julia](https://julialang.org/) is a free and open source programming language that combines the performance of traditional statically-typed languages such as C or Fortran, with the ease and expressiveness of high-level languages such as R, MATLAB, and Python.
-This tutorial shows how to install julia on a 64-bit Ubuntu 16.04 machine.
+This tutorial shows how to install Julia on a 64-bit Ubuntu 16.04 machine, together with [Anaconda](https://www.anaconda.com) and [IJulia](https://github.com/JuliaLang/IJulia.jl).

-## Julia
+### Install Julia

 Download the Generic Linux Binaries for x86 (64-bit) from the [Julia website](https://julialang.org/downloads/) and extract the `.tar.gz` file to a folder on your computer.
 To create a symbolic link, run the following command in a terminal: